htamup/phuoc_codingtest/README.md

 # phuoc_codingtest
+Using http-server to test the app:
+1. Install http-server via npm: npm install http-server -g
-Using npm http-server to run the site at root directory
+2. Run the following command at root directory to test the app on browser: http-server -o